leutholl/tinyccm-users/README.md

 1.4.3 - Public Beta as 1.4.2 but with no pingback patch

+1.4.4 - Patch for user with motorized DC masters

+2.0.0 - Public Beta for M1 compatibility (same functionality as the lower versions.
+No System Tray icons)

 Registered customer can contact me for personal updated license file.